| |

 Leave your own review and rating

 Weight Watchers emphasizes eating more wholesome food, while allowing you to splurge on cravings in moderation.
-You'll use your PointsPlus values to make balanced food choices that include whole grains, lean proteins, fruits and vegetables, eggs and dairy.
+You'll make balanced food choices that include whole grains, lean proteins, fruits and vegetables, eggs and dairy.
 No matter which plan you choose, you'll have access to all of the Weight Watchers recipes that are delicious, satisfying and good-for-you.

-Weight Watchers members can enjoy chili, muffins, brownies, burgers, pizza, pasta and so much more - especially when you follow their healthy tips for lightening the recipes and keeping within your PointsPlus values target.
+Weight Watchers members can enjoy chili, muffins, brownies, burgers, pizza, pasta and so much more - especially when you follow their healthy tips for lightening the recipes.

-The PointsPlus program is designed so that you can stick with it long-term.
-Whether you do the program online or attend meetings, there are several ideas for snacks and meals along with a list of power foods.
-PointsPlus values for foods are calculated using the fat, protein, dietary fiber and carbohydrates from the nutrition label.
-Healthier foods like fruits, vegetables, whole grains, lean protein and other foods from the power foods list, have much lower PointsPlus values than foods that are heavily processed or high in fat.
+Whether you do the program online or attend meetings, there are several ideas for snacks and meals along with a list of power foods like fruits, vegetables, whole grains, and lean protein.
 The program is designed to teach you how to make smarter food choices so that you eat more filling and nutritious meals.

-For example, Weight Watchers features two side by side meals that both have a PointsPlus value of 11.
+For example, Weight Watchers features two side by side meals that both have a points value of 11.
 The two meals are reflected below:

 • Meal 2 – Black bean soup; Whole grain wheat pasta with grape tomatoes, small black olives, crumbled reduced-fat feta cheese, shredded basil leaves, olive oil and red wine vinegar; grapes